ytakahashi/pokedex.js/README.md

 #### Filter by base stat total, generation

-Get Pokémons whose base stat total is between 580 and 600, and introduced at 2nd generation.
+Get Pokémon whose base stat total is between 580 and 600, and introduced at 2nd generation.

 ```node.js
 console.log(